Reactivity & Relationships:

 What is going on in my brain and body when I interact in relationships?
 Can this neurophysiological understanding help me do better with myself and with others?
 Living Systems 2024 conference, “Reactivity and Relationships” aims to increase one’s understanding of how people function in relationships from the perspectives of Bowen theory and Polyvagal theory.

-The day will begin with an interview with Dr. Stephen Porges and include an overview of the autonomic nervous system and its role in social behaviour and relationships.
-Victoria Harrison will present for the majority of the day on her decades of research on reactivity in relationships from a Bowen theory perspective, especially through the use of biofeedback and neurofeedback measures.
-The final presentation will be from Dixie Vandersluys who will present a tracking tool, including aspects of both theories, as a way to become aware of one’s specific markers of reactivity in daily life.
-The conference will conclude with a panel discussion and an opportunity for questions from the audience.
+The conference will include presentations from Victoria Harrison on her decades of research on reactivity in relationships from a Bowen theory perspective, especially through the use of biofeedback and neurofeedback measures.
+Dr. Stephen Porges will be interviewed on a Polyvagal theory understanding of social behaviour and relationships.
+Dixie Vandersluys will present a tracking tool, including aspects of both theories, as a way to become aware of one’s specific markers of reactivity in daily life.
+The conference will conclude with a panel discussion.
+The audience will have opportunities to ask questions throughout the day.

 Who is the workshop for: